-The GSA GWAC PCO/ACO will also act in the capacity of the Assessing Official in the Contractor Performance Assessment Reporting System (CPARS) who is responsible for evaluating Contractor performance and for validating the proposed ratings and remarks entered by the Assessing Official Representative(s).
+The GSA GWAC PCO/ACO will also act in the capacity of the Assessing Official in the Contractor Performance Assessment Reporting System (CPARS) or another contract performance assessment report who is responsible for evaluating Contractor performance and for validating the proposed ratings and remarks entered by the Assessing Official Representative(s).
 Assessing Officials have "signature" authority and are allowed to forward assessments to the Contractor Representative for review and comment.